pocl/pocl/doc/sphinx/source/env_variables.rst

  Override the default "-O3" that is passed to the LLVM opt as a final optimization switch.

-* POCL_LEAVE_TEMP_DIRS
+* POCL_LEAVE_KERNEL_COMPILER_TEMP_FILES

- If this is set to 1, the kernel compiler temporary directory that contains all the intermediate compiler files is left to /tmp.
-Otherwise, it is be cleaned in clReleaseProgram.
+ If this is set to 1, the kernel compiler cache/temporary directory that contains all the intermediate compiler files are left as it is

+* POCL_CLEAR_KERNEL_CACHE

+  If kernel cache is enabled and this is set to 1, then kernel cache will be forcefully cleared at each run

 * POCL_MAX_PTHREAD_COUNT